benblack769/SD3-implementation/README.md

 and the `merge_test`.

 These take input files that are a list of memory accesses, and spit out how they processed them.
 The files in `single_pc_test_data` are for this.
 Also, the files `test-data/OldTestInputs` are somewhat appropriate for input.

+## Changes from SD3

+Since I had much less time than the original SD3 developers, I changed a number of the basic data structures to make implementation easier, while keeping asymptotic efficiency.

+The major changes are:

+* Instead of using a interval tree, I sort lists of the items that would have been put in the tree, and use an linear time algorithm to compare the lists.
+Then I ensured that this routine would not run too many times (measured in terms of the number of times this routine would look at a particular memory access).
+* Another change is the data structure for merging strides.
+They use an interval tree and caching, which works most of the time, while I use a hash table and a binary search tree that merges all mergable lists efficiently.
+See `src/ConflictData.h` for more details.
+* I also did not implement a number of other optimizations mentioned in the paper, like Dynamic Site ID.